 Note: This advice is given by the CAP Executive about non-broadcast advertising.
 It does not constitute legal advice.
 It does not bind CAP, CAP advisory panels or the Advertising Standards Authority.

-Concern is often expressed that many ads for escort agencies, saunas and massage parlours are, in fact, advertising brothels where illegally trafficked women are being forced into prostitution.
+There is often a suspicion that some ads for escort agencies, saunas and massage parlours are, in fact, advertising sexual services from illegally trafficked women.
 Many of these ads appear in the personal or classified sections of local or regional newspapers.

 Private classified advertising is not regulated by the ASA and they cannot therefore stop those types of ad from appearing.
 Business classified ads, on the other hand, are within the ASA’s remit and could be investigated if a complaint was received.
 The ASA will consider only the content and context of the ad and cannot investigate or make judgments about the business or service that lies behind the ad.
 In other words, the ASA cannot comment on the legality or otherwise of a business or service; concerns of that nature would fall to other bodies such as Trading Standards or, in this case, the Police.